- What is a SIM card?

 What is a SIM card?

-A SIM card is a “Subscriber Identity Module” which allows you to connect to a phone network so you can make and receive calls, text messages, and use mobile data.
+A “Subscriber Identity Module” or SIM card allows you to connect to a phone network, so you can make and receive calls, send text messages, and use mobile data.

-These little cards hold important information about your smartphone, such as its number and network provider.
-The unique identification number on every SIM card is used to associate your number, minutes, and other account details.
+These tiny cards hold a lot of information about your phone, including its number and network provider.
+The unique identification number on every SIM associates your number, minutes and other account details with device usage, so you always know where you’re at use-wise.

-Regardless of what phone you have, everyone needs a SIM card for it to function properly.
+No matter what phone you have, everyone needs a SIM card for theirs to function properly.

 SIM card |